dekz/firts/README.md

 Distributed workers with Tuplespace.
 Send jobs as procs with arguments (no scope plz).

 ## Example

+   # Do these 3 commands in separate terminals, they block.
+   # Start a TupleSpace for everyone to communicate through
+   rake ts
+   # Start a worker
+   rake worker
+   # Start a Taskmaster
+   rake taskmaster

 Send a remote worker a job:

     tm = Taskmaster.new